bwedgar/bwedgar.github.io/index.md

 {:toc}

 ## Coding
-###  Writing and storing code using github
+###  GitHub
-After too many times of losing code I started using GitHub to store versions.
+After too many times of losing code I started using GitHub to store my code from March 2019.
 I write code using the Atom editor.
 I use GitHub Desktop rather than command line instructions.
-I am writng my own [guide](github.md) to how GitHub works.
+I am writing my own [guide](github.md) to how GitHub works so I can remember it.
 I have the CodeHub app on my iPhone which lets me edit any GitHub file away from my computer.
-### Writing Web apps
+### Web apps
-I code web apps using HTML5 Javascript and CSS.
-I used JQuery and JQuery Mobile until 2018 but found they did not work well for apps accessed straight from GitHub using "htmlpreview.github.io".
-Also I used coffeescript up to 2018 but the ES6 version of Javascript seems to provide the same functions.
-They also do not seem to be so necessary given the changes in Javasricpt and HTML.
+I code web apps using HTML5, Javascript and CSS.
+I used to use JQuery and JQuery Mobile until 2018 but found they did not work well for apps accessed straight from GitHub using "htmlpreview.github.io".
+Also I used coffeescript up to 2018 but the ES6 version of Javascript seems to provide the same ease of writing.
+They also do not seem to be so necessary given the changes in Javascript and HTML.

 ## Coding sounds
 I became interesting in making sounds using code in 2019.
 This was mainly motivated with using a web app to control my model railway using audio modulated infrared signals.
-It occured to me that audio effects could be made by the same web app.
+It occurred to me that audio effects could be made by the same web app.
-### Coding Bird Songs
+### Bird Songs
 Birdsongs are analysed and reproduced using Web Audio API [Coding Bird Songs](birdsongs.md).
-### coding natural sound effects and mechanical sounds
+### Sound effects
+I am writing a [web app](soundeffects.md) to make sound effects for my model railway.
+These ideas are based on [go](https://noisehack.com/generate-noise-web-audio-api)
+### WebAudio test
+This is a way of testing if a device can use Web Audio API. [test](https://htmlpreview.github.io/?https://github.com/bwedgar/WebAudioTest/blob/master/index.html)

 ## Astronomy
 ### My Telescope